VinayChaurasiyaA/notes-typescipts/README.md

 #### Interface
-An interface is a way to define the structure and shape of an object temporarly more like a class. syntax
+An interface is a way to define the structure and shape of an object temporarly more like a class.
+Interface provides the reopening of the interface, which means you can add new properties just by declaring and adding manually syntax
  ```
     interface name {